soumyaxyz/NS3-for-authentication-schemes/README.md

 </code></pre>

 <p>We  set up the simulation such that the users, gateway and the smart devices communicate over the 2.4 GHz wi-fi networks.
-To this goal, we first set up ‘NodeContainer’ to separate hold the nodes for  the users, gateway and the smart devices.
+To this goal, we first set up ‘NodeContainer’ to separately hold the nodes for  the users, gateway and the smart devices.
 Then, we define a wireless channel and its properties.<br>
 <code>YansWifiChannelHelper channel = YansWifiChannelHelper::Default ();</code><br>
 <code>YansWifiPhyHelper phy = YansWifiPhyHelper::Default ();</code><br>
 <code>phy.SetChannel (channel.Create ());</code><br>